January - October 2019

 Soave, Robby and Jane Coaston. " The State of Free Speech on Campus" .
 Policy Report, 41 (5).
 September/October, 2019.

-In what is intended to be a description of a violation of "free speech", Soave and Coaston say only that Weinstein in an example of someone whose students "have rejected something they said of did".
+In what is intended to be a description of a specific incident involving a violation of "free speech", Soave and Coaston actually say only that Weinstein is an example of someone whose students "have rejected something they said or did".

 Goldnadel, Gilles William.
 "Gilles-William Goldnadel: Censures et capitulations".
 Lefigaro.fr.
 28 October, 2019.